kalviumcommunity/S50_AbdullaShahil_OOP_OnlineShoppingSystem/README.md

   - Implement classes such as `Customer`and `Product` to encapsulate data and behaviors.

 - **Inheritance**
-  - Allows further inheritance specialization for types of customers or products (e.g., `PremiumUser` inheriting from `Customer`).
+  - Allows further inheritance specialization for types of customers or products (e.g., 'PremiumUser' inheriting from 'Customer').

 - **Polymorphism**
   - Can apply polymorphism for different payment methods or shipping options derived from a base class.